Coarse Cohomology with twisted Coefficients: Coarse Cohomology with twisted Coefficients

-\begin{notat} In what follows we define a Grothendieck topology on the category of subsets of a coarse space $X$.
+\begin{rem} In what follows we define a Grothendieck topology on the category of subsets of a coarse space $X$.
 What we call a Grothendieck topology is sometimes called a Grothendieck pretopology.
-We stick to the notation of~\cite{Artin1962}.
-If $\catc$ is a category a Grothendieck topology $T$ on $\catc$ consists of \begin{itemize} \item the underlying category $Cat(T)=\catc$ \item and the set of coverings $Cov(T)$ which consists of families of morphisms in $\catc$ with a common codomain.
+We stick to the terminology of~\cite{Artin1962}.
+If $\catc$ is a category a Grothendieck topology $T$ on $\catc$ consists of \begin{itemize} \item the underlying category $Cat(T)=\catc$ \item the set of coverings $Cov(T)$ which consists of families of morphisms in $\catc$ with a common codomain.
 We write

+where $i$ stands for the index.
+They comply with the following rules: \begin{enumerate} \item Every isomorphism is a covering. \item \emph{Local character:} If $\{U_i\to U\}_i$ is a covering and for every $i$ the family $\{V_{ij}\to U_i\}_j$ is a covering then the composition